Pate's Grammar School

 What stands out

-Gloucestershire has seven grammar schools in this ranking, spread across Cheltenham, Gloucester, and Stroud.
+Gloucestershire has seven grammar schools in this ranking, but the county is easiest to understand as three local groups: Cheltenham, Gloucester, and Stroud.

 Where they are